Jnani-Smart/Clippy/README.md

 - Click on any item to copy it and paste to the frontmost application
 - Use the search bar to filter items
 - Filter items by category (text, code, URL, image)
-- Right-click on items for additional options
+- Right-click on items to access the clean, text-only options menu
 - Pin important items to keep them accessible
 - Manage your clipboard data through the Settings panel